The Children’s Medical Group PLLC

 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOUR CHILD MAY BE USED AND DISCLOSED BY THE CHILDREN’S MEDICAL GROUP AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

-Under the HIPAA Privacy regulations, The Children’s Medical Group and all similar health care providers are required by federal law to maintain the privacy of your child’s protected health information (PHI) and will abide by the terms in the Privacy Notice.
+Under the HIPAA Privacy regulations, The Children’s Medical Group and all similar health care clinicians are required by federal law to maintain the privacy of your child’s protected health information (PHI) and will abide by the terms in the Privacy Notice.

 This notice of Privacy Practices describes how we may use and disclose your child’s protected health information to carry out treatment, payment or health care operations and for other purposes that are permitted or required by law.
 It also describes your rights to access and control your child’s protected health information.
 “Protected health information” is information about your child, including demographic information, that may identify you or your child (children) and that relates to you or your child’s past, present or future physical or mental health or condition and related health care services.